wmde/wikidata-wikibase-architecture/Glossary.md

 ## [Entity Sources](https://doc.wikimedia.org/Wikibase/master/php/md_docs_topics_entitysources.html)

-The source of an entity type.
-Only a single entity source is allowed per entity type on a given repo.
+Entity Sources define the data sources for entities.
+There are two types: API Entity Sources and Database Entity Sources.
+API sources are for Entities that are usable in Statements on the local Repository, but stored and edited on a remote Repository (see also [Federated Properties](#federated-properties)).
+Database sources are used for Entities whose data is stored in a database that is accessible to the local repository.
+Only a single Database Entity Source is allowed per entity type on a given repo.

 ## [Entity Types](https://doc.wikimedia.org/Wikibase/master/php/md_docs_topics_entitytypes.html)